webrecorder/browsertrix-behaviors/README.md

 The file can injected in a number of ways, using tools like puppeteer/playwright, a browser extension content script, or even a devtools Snippet, or even a regular
 `<script>` tag.
 Injecting the behaviors into the browser is outside the scope of this repo, but here are a few ways you can try the behaviors:

+For an extensive walkthrough of creating your own behaviors, [follow the Tutorial](docs/TUTORIAL.md).

 ### Copy & Paste Behaviors (for testing)

 To test out the behaviors in your current browser, you can: